IllDepence/JSONkeeper/README.md

            http://127.0.0.1/JSONkeeper/api/<id>

 ### Restrict access to PUT and DELETE
-* **Firebase** (if the [configuration](Configure) points to a valid [Firebase service account key file](https://firebase.google.com/docs/admin/setup#add_firebase_to_your_app))
-    * provide a header `X-Firebase-ID-Token` when creating a JSON document
-    * the document will only be created if the ID token can be verified, otherwise a `403 FORBIDDEN` is returned; if the document is created, the application stores the authenticated user's UID
-    * subsequent `PUT` and `DELETE` requests are only executed when a `X-Firebase-ID-Token` header is provided that, when decoded, results in the same UID, otherwise a `403 FORBIDDEN` is returned
 * **Self managed**
     * provide a header `X-Access-Token` when creating a JSON document
     * subsequent `PUT` and `DELETE` requests are only executed when a `X-Access-Token` header with the same value is provided, otherwise a `403 FORBIDDEN` is returned